Kal9Isa/KnowledgeBase/FanPark/U15-Quectel/documentation.md

     - As a result, the transient current is diverted away from the protected components and shunted through the TVS diode.

     - The voltage across the protected circuit is limited to the clamping voltage of the TVS diode.

+* **Hayes-compatible Modems**: These modems are named after the Hayes smartmodem, and any modem that complies with AT
+    commands is called Hayes-compatible.

+    - AT is used since the command try to  grab the modem\s "attention".

+    - The DCE components are controlled by the DTE equipments.

+    - Outband Signaling is known as the technique used in most RS232 modems, which would be using separate Rx and Tx
+    lines and different control lines.

+    - Inbound signaling is used in Hayes-compatible modems, and it uses same Rx, Tx lines to transmit control signals
+    over the lines as well.

+    - It requires for both enpoints to be synced together since, if that's not the case, either data will be lost or
+    interpreted as commands.

+    - Some virtual ports are used recently to separate the control signals from data lines.

+    - Modems have multiple states:

+        - Command State: While in this mode, modem interprets all the input as commands, it can still be connected to a third party.

+        * On-line State: In this state, data is interpreted as payload and it requires a remote connection to another 3rd party to forward the data.

+        * Originating Mode: Setting up a connection by calling or initiating the protocols.

+        * Answer Mode: Waiting to be contacted.

+    - Modems are supposed to send responses to all commands, which can be in either ASCII, numeriacal or string.
+These responses have to be revised with great care and should be parsed and look for interesting data or keywords, as it can notify the DTE on connection states.

+    - The S-registers are permanent storages that store various settings.
+Data can be saved either using AT commands or directly through S-registers.

+    -
+    `